mikemcqueen/wtf-threadpool/README.md

-This pool is designed for use for only a special use case: when you have a quantity of work to do serially, and thus you depend (somehow) on the result of all of that work being completed, but you'd like to split the work up and execute it in parallel across multiple CPUs.
+This pool is designed for use for only a special use case: when you have a quantity of work to do serially, and thus you depend (somehow) on the result of all of that work being completed, but you'd like to split the work up and execute it in parallel across multiple threads/CPUs.

 Think of it as a lower-overhead (due to thread re-use), and number-of-thread capped version of std::async.
-Submit work as fast as you can generate it (pool.execute() will block if all threads are busy), and wait for the results.

-Uses at least one C++23 feature for probably no particularly necessary reason.
+Uses C++20 features.